AcademySoftwareFoundation/xstudio/docs/reference/build_guides/windows.md

 Follow [these instructions](downloading_qt.md)

+### Download and install the NSIS tool

+NSIS is a packaging system that lets us build xSTUDIO into a Windows installer exe file.
+Follow the download link on the [NSIS homepage](https://nsis.sourceforge.io/Download).
+This will download an installer .exe file.
+Run this program and follow through the steps in the installer wizard with the default installation options until you hit 'Finish'.
+You can close the NSIS window, it doesn't need to be running for the next steps.

 ### Download the VCPKG repo

 Start a Windows Powershell to continue these instructions, where you must run a handfull of powershell commands to build xSTUDIO.
 Windows Powershell is pre-installed, to start it type Powershell into the Search bar in the Start menu.
 You will need a location to build xSTUDIO from.
 We recommend making a folder in your home space, called something like 'dev', as follows: